jaywink/socialhome/README.md

 ### Running tests

-Export your settings to the shell and then:
+Export your settings to the shell first.

+#### Python tests

     py.test

+#### JavaScript tests

+This will launch a separate `runserver` on port 8181 and execute the tests against that.
+The separate `runserver` instance will be killed after the tests have been executed.

+    grunt test

 ## Celery